 Advice from the Master Dasher

-His advice is pretty simple: “In my experience, your best bet is to create your own Hotspot.”
+His advice was pretty simple: “In my experience, your best bet is to create your own Hotspot.”
 He suggests finding where all the clusters of restaurants are, and picking spots that are close to a number of clusters.
-Go read his article – he explains it better than I do.
-After looking at it, I realized that some of the places that work best for me fit perfectly within his explanation.

 Using tip #2 to evaluate #3.